“When I feel lost in life, I finally ask myself the questions I keep avoiding.”

 The answers you get to these questions can be sometimes more than enough to resolve your problems.
 To make you feel better.

-Here’s a list of important questions you need to ask yourself about life (to make it better)
+Here’s a list of questions to ask yourself about life

 “I can’t travel because I don’t have enough money.”